 AOC Funding for Summer Team Preparations is provided in four parts:- Australian Youth Olympic Festivals, Youth Olympic Games, Australian Olympic Team Preparation Funding and adidas Medal Incentive Funding to athletes.

 To read about AOC funding for sports on the program of the 2016 Olympic Games in greater detail click below for the complete Program and Funding Guidelines.

 adidas Medal Incentive Funding

-The AOC will consider applications for Funding to NFs, from NFs of sports on the Olympic program which receive less than a total of $100,000 per annum in high performance funding from the ASC and AIS.
-Funding to NFs will be provided for initiatives to assist in preparing their athletes for the 2016 Olympic Games including for international competition, direct support of their most talented athletes, coaching, technical support and equipment.
+The AOC will consider applications for Olympic Team Preparation Funding from NFs of sports likely to qualify for the 2016 Olympic Games which receive less than a total of $100,000 per annum in high performance funding from the ASC/AIS.
+This Funding will be provided for initiatives to assist in preparing their athletes for the 2016 Olympic Games including for international competition, direct support of their most talented athletes, coaching, technical support and equipment.

 Australian Youth Olympic Festivals (AYOF)

 The AOC has conducted 6 AYOFs (in 2001, 2003, 2005, 2007 2009 and 2013) for athletes from 13 to 19 years of age.
 Overall the AOC has invested $18.6 million in staging the first six editions of the Festival: 2001 - $2.7 million, 2003 - $2.1 million, 2005 - $2.3 million, 2007 - $3.3 million and 2009 - $3.8 million, 2013 - $4.4 million.